XiaoyiDolly/XiaoyiDolly.github.io/content/home/about.md

 # About me

-I am a PhD student in Electrical and Computer Engineering, Carnegie Mellon University at Silicon Valley campus, supervised by [Prof. Jia Zhang](https://www.cmu.edu/silicon-valley/faculty-staff/zhang-jia.html).
+I am a research assistant for the lab of Service Computing, in the department of Electrical and Computer Engineering, Carnegie Mellon University at Silicon Valley campus, supervised by [Prof. Jia Zhang](https://www.cmu.edu/silicon-valley/faculty-staff/zhang-jia.html).

 Service Oriented Computing is the focus of my research, with interests of Scientific Workflow Collaboration, Workflow Provenance and Text Mining.
 Currently, I am doing research about Knowledge Base and Deep Learning.